 Short practical advice (may skip) – If you cannot withstand losing a bit of your money in a stock market crash (where things easily go from bad to worse to brutal), please stay away from stocks.
 But if you are fine with the risk of losing some money in the short run in return of wealth creation in the long run, keep owing your good stocks and/or good mutual funds.
 Buy more (and keep buying) if you believe the quoted (now lower after the crash) prices offer great value in the long run.
 Then, once you are with your chosen good investments, just get going with other more important things in life like family, work, and self-development…and let go of the outcome of your investments.
 Accept that whatever happens, happens.

-Slightly long theoretical advice (must read) – I read a wonderful article earlier today on dealing with life’s harsh realities – sharp fall in stock prices is one such reality for most investors – and here is an excerpt from the same…
+Slightly long theoretical advice (must read) – I read a nice article earlier today on dealing with life’s harsh realities – sharp fall in stock prices is one such reality for most investors – and here is an excerpt from the same…

-…the only intelligent thing to do when such turbulent change occurs is for us to sit back and realize that we are only to be witnesses to change, and to respond to it rather than to react to it—much like we would watch a movie unfold on the screen and laugh at the funny bits and cry at the sad bits, while always knowing that what is happening before our eyes is unreal.
+…the only intelligent thing to do when such turbulent change occurs is for us to sit back and realize that we are only to be witnesses to change, and to respond to it rather than to react to it — much like we would watch a movie unfold on the screen and laugh at the funny bits and cry at the sad bits, while always knowing that what is happening before our eyes is unreal.

-Modern quantum physics after Einstein also points us this way—it says that what occurs depends upon the observer, and not on what is observed.
+Modern quantum physics after Einstein also points us this way — it says that what occurs depends upon the observer, and not on what is observed.
 So, in effect, as a witness, I am free to choose my response, and therefore the reality I actually experience.

 Making and losing money is just the nature of investing, and often outside your control.
 So just do your work well, and then let it go.